 According to the Dutch Accounting Firms Oversight Act (Wta) only experienced professionals can be appointed as external auditors and are included in the AFM registry.
 All other employees function under the authority of and report to the external auditor and have no authority to sign.

-- How we deliver quality

-- Our governance
+Our governance

-- Legislative and regulatory framework
+Legislative and regulatory framework

-- List of EU/EEA-audit firms that belong to the PwC network of member firms
+List of EU/EEA-audit firms that belong

+to the PwC network of member firms

-- List of public interest entities
+List of public interest entities

-- Reporting criteria of the quality indicators
+Reporting criteria of the

+quality indicators

-- Glossary
+Glossary

-- Acknowledgements
+Acknowledgements